awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-S3-servicecatalog.md

 When Amazon S3 is the source provider for your pipeline, you must upload to your bucket all source files packaged as a single \.zip file\.
 Otherwise, the source action fails\.

 First, you create a product in AWS Service Catalog, and then you create a pipeline in AWS CodePipeline\.
 This tutorial provides two options for setting up the deployment configuration:
 + Create a product in AWS Service Catalog and upload a template file to your source repository\.
 Provide product version and deployment configuration in the CodePipeline console \(without a separate configuration file\)\.
-See [Option 1: Deploy to AWS Service Catalog Without a Configuration File](#tutorials-S3-servicecatalog-ex1-configure)\.
+See [Option 1: Deploy to AWS Service Catalog without a configuration file](#tutorials-S3-servicecatalog-ex1-configure)\.
 **Note**
 The template file can be created in YAML or JSON format\.
 + Create a product in AWS Service Catalog and upload a template file to your source repository\.
 Provide product version and deployment configuration in a separate configuration file\.
-See [Option 2: Deploy to AWS Service Catalog Using a Configuration File](#tutorials-S3-servicecatalog-ex2-configure)\.
+See [Option 2: Deploy to AWS Service Catalog using a configuration file](#tutorials-S3-servicecatalog-ex2-configure)\.

-## Option 1: Deploy to AWS Service Catalog Without a Configuration File<a name="tutorials-S3-servicecatalog-ex1-configure"></a>
+## Option 1: Deploy to AWS Service Catalog without a configuration file<a name="tutorials-S3-servicecatalog-ex1-configure"></a>

 In this example, you upload the sample AWS CloudFormation template file for an S3 bucket, and then create your product in AWS Service Catalog\.
 Next, you create your pipeline and specify deployment configuration in the CodePipeline console\.

-### Step 1: Upload Sample Template File to Source Repository<a name="tutorials-S3-servicecatalog-configure"></a>
+### Step 1: Upload sample template file to source repository<a name="tutorials-S3-servicecatalog-configure"></a>

 1. Open a text editor\.
 Create a sample template by pasting the following into the file\.
 Save the file as `S3_template.json`\.